shakebugs/shake-docs/docs/ios/install/setup-spm.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Initialize Shake SDK
+## Initialize Shake

 Initialize Shake in the `didFinishLaunchingWithOptions` callback of your _AppDelegate_.
 Make sure that your iOS application bundleId matches the application _bundleId_ saved in the Shake dashboard.
-Replace `your-api-client-id` and `your-api-client-secret` with the actual values you have in [your workspace administration](https://app.shakebugs.com/administration):
+Replace `app-api-key` with the actual value you have in [your app settings](https://app.shakebugs.com/administration/apps):

 <Tabs
 groupId="ios"